 Activate Emergency Credit (SRV 2.5)

 Where the SMETS1 ESME or SMETS1 GSME does not differentiate between the reasons for failure to activate Emergency Credit (with its SMETS1 meaning) then the S1SP shall return a SMETS1 Response indicating failure where the device has indicated failure.
 This may indicate either that Emergency Credit (with its SMETS1 meaning) is not available for activation or is already activated.

+Where the SMETS1 ESME or SMETS1 GSME successfully actions the Instructions resulting from such a Service Request, the amount of Emergency Credit made available on the Device will be the Emergency Credit Limit less any amount that the Meter Balance is below the Disablement Threshold (with its SMETS1 meanings).

 Restrict Access for Change Of Tenancy(SRV 3.2)